Why not commit to a greater good?

 To improve company morale and employee loyalty!

 As mentioned in the past, I truly believe that we all carry that inner impulse to be a part of something bigger, to make a contribution to the world.
-I think, and as proven in the above mentioned studies, this need is growing stronger over the last few decades.
+I think, and as proven in the above-mentioned studies, this need is growing stronger over the last few decades.
 People just seek to make a difference and when their job, which is such an essential part of their lives, gives them this opportunity I think they tend to be much more committed to their organisation.

 In fact, a study by the Society for Human Resources Management shows that employees in companies with strong sustainability programmes have 55% better morale and 38% better employee loyalty.
-In other words, by strengthening your organisation’s relationship with communities and the society in general, you also strengthen your relationship with your employees.
+In other words, by strengthening your organisation’s relationship with communities and society in general, you also strengthen your relationship with your employees.

 To improve employee commitment!

 This is somewhat related to the previous point, yet I mean it in a different way.
-From a standpoint of creativity, it is proven that participation in social activities has a positive effect on innovation among employees as well as on team collaboration.
+From the standpoint of creativity, it is proven that participation in social activities has a positive effect on innovation among employees as well as on team collaboration.
 As employees engage in non-job related activities they sometimes find solutions to problems that are also relevant to their jobs.
 Sometimes they are inspired to come up with ideas for new products or services truly beneficial both to a certain community and to the general public.
 Such bottom-up solutions are known to increase employees’ commitment to the organisation as they see that their ideas and opinions are valued and their work actually makes a real impact on people’s lives.

 From a standpoint of pride, as you can imagine everybody would be glad to say that they work in an organisation that does add to a greater good.
 And if your employees are proud, chances are they are also happy to work at your company.